Product Care Tips

 How do I store my shoes?

-Clean shoe properly before storing them.
+Clean shose properly before storing them.
 Apply leather conditioner to leather uppers.
-Stuff shoes with just enough material to help retain their shape and smooth the toe box and heel without stretching these areas.
+Stuff shoes with just enough material to help retain their shape and smoothen the toe box and heel without stretching these areas.

 Allow shoes to rest for a period of time before inserting wooden shoe horns or plastic shoe trees.
 This is to allow any residual moisture to evaporate after wearing the shoe.
 Otherwise, the insert could trap humidity within the shoe and lead to deterioration.

 You may use a shoe tree or adjustable shoe horns to support the shape of the shoe when storing them.
-For a cheaper alternative, newspaper or rolled-up athletic socks can be used as stuffing to help the shoes retain their shape.
+Alternatively, newspapers or rolled-up athletic socks can be used as stuffing to help the shoes retain their shape.

-A cool and well-ventilated storage space is ideal for shoes as temperature and humidity extremes weaken fiber, cause glues to loosen and turn leather shoes brittle.
+A cool and well-ventilated storage space is ideal for shoes as extreme temperature and humidity weakens fibre and may cause glues to loosen and turn leather shoes brittle.
 An open-front rack or cabinet allows air to circulate around your footwear and provide room for your footwear to “breathe”.

 Shoe Storage Boxes

-Shoe boxes will protect your shoes from dust, sunlight and temperature extremes that can reduce the shoes’ flexibility.
+Shoe boxes will protect your shoes from dust, sunlight and extreme temperatures that can reduce the shoes’ flexibility.
 Do not place shoes into the shoe boxes immediately after wear, to allow residual moisture to evaporate.